Go abroad with Erasmus+

 Where can you travel?

-All HVL’s European partner institutions are also Erasmus partners*.
-See agreements available for your study program here.
+Most HVL’s European partner institutions are also Erasmus partners, but see agreements available through Erasmus+ for your study program here.

-Even though Great Britain is leaving the EU, they are participating in the Erasmus+ program until the end of 2020.
-It has still not been decided if Great Britain will partake in Erasmus+ from 2021.
-You can follow the development at the Norwegian government's web pages.
+Even though Great Britain is leaving the EU, most partners are participating in the Erasmus+ program until the end spring 2023.

 Travelling with Erasmus+ you will get an Erasmus grant in addition to the support from Lånekassen.
 You receive 80% of the grant upon departure, and 20% upon your return.